pbsds/nmigen_dg/README.md

 		("baz", 4),
 	])

+If we translate this directly to `dg` we get:

+	my_record = Record list'
+		"foo", 8
+		"bar", 4
+		"baz", 4

+, which is already looking pretty nice, but we can do better!
-If we limit the field names to be valid identifiers, we can make the record form a list of lambdas by inspecting the name of their arguments.
-In `nmigen_dg` we write:
+If we limit the field names to be valid `dg` identifiers (pretty safe assumption), we can make the record out of a list of lambdas.
+We get their names by inspecting the name of their first parameter, and get the value by calling the lambdas with a dummy value.
+In `nmigen_dg` we therefore write:

 	my_record = Record
 		foo -> 8
 		bar -> 4
 		baz -> 4

-This can also used to create state machines!
-The following:
+This can be further expanded to create state machines!
+The following nMigen FSM:

 	with m.FSM() as fsm:
 		with m.State("START"):